radian-software/TerrariaClone/README.md

 * Blocks and items, among many other things, are represented by magic numbers instead of enums.
-There are 417 lines of block comments at the top of `TerraFrame.java` that serve as manual translation tables.
+There are 417 lines of block comments at the top of `TerrariaClone.java` that serve as manual translation tables.
 * There are no access modifiers.
 Everything is package-private.
 * So as to avoid needing to declare local variables and loop indices, all of the variables for everything are declared globally at the class level.
-Here is one of the several hundred lines of declarations in `TerraFrame.java`:
+Here is one of the several hundred lines of declarations in `TerrariaClone.java`:

     ```
     int x, y, i, j, k, t, wx, wy, lx, ly, tx, ty, twx, twy, tlx, tly, ux, uy, ux2, uy2, uwx, uwy, uwx2, ulx, uly, ulx2, uly2, ucx, ucy, uclx, ucly, pwx, pwy, icx, icy, n, m, dx, dy, dx2, dy2, mx, my, lsx, lsy, lsn, ax, ay, axl, ayl, nl, vc, xpos, ypos, xpos2, ypos2, x2, y2, rnum, mining, immune, width, height, xmin, xmax, ymin, ymax, intpercent, ground;
     ```

-* Although there are a few other classes, the bulk of the code is in the God Class `TerraFrame`, which spans over 6,500 lines of code.
+* Although there are a few other classes, the bulk of the code is in the God Class `TerrariaClone`, which spans over 6,500 lines of code.

-* The `TerraFrame.init()` method, which is over 1,300 lines long, actually grew so large that the Java compiler started *running out of memory* trying to compile it!
+* The `TerrariaClone.init()` method, which is over 1,300 lines long, actually grew so large that the Java compiler started *running out of memory* trying to compile it!
 The solution?
 Copy half of the `init()` code into a new method, called `codeTooLarge()`, and call